interactive32/TimeCase/README.md

 TimeCase helps you keep track of your time.

-# Usage with Docker and docker-compose
+# Usage with Docker and docker-compose (recommended)
 Clone with git:
 ```
 git clone git@github.com:interactive32/TimeCase.git && cd TimeCase